-6. Cover (doesn't have to be air tight) to generate more heat to melt cheese
+6. Cover (doesn't have to be air tight) to generate more heat to melt the cheese.

-7. Cook for about 2 minutes (if you're worried you can check the bottom to make sure it's not burning) until golden brown and cheese is melted.
-A medium low heat should prevent burning
+7. Cook for about 2 minutes (if you're worried you can check the bottom to make sure it's not burning) until the bread is golden brown and the cheese is melted.
+A medium low heat should prevent burning.

-8. Flip and cook on the other side for no more than a minute until bread is golden brown
+8. Flip and cook on the other side for no more than a minute until the other bread piece is also golden brown.

 9. Remove from pan and serve.

 Additional Notes: This will produce a soft sandwich (still with some crunch on the bread) like that you might get in a diner and what I've found many kids like.
 For an even crunchier texture don't use the cover.
 I usually keep it simple with just cheese as a filling, but if you want to mix it up try adding prosciutto or ham, apple slices or chutney.
-Note that I used a semi-hard extra sharp New York cheese here.
+Note that I used a semi-hard, extra-sharp New York cheese here.
 American cheese will melt more quickly and, hence, need less time in the pan.